Kay Ivey: LGBT issues

+National politics

+In October 2018, Ivey met with Vice President Mike Pence when the latter came to Alabama for a National Republican Senatorial Committee event and the pair discussed getting aid to Alabamians affected by Hurricane Michael.

+In 2022, Ivey released a campaign ad promoting the unfounded conspiracy theory that the 2020 presidential election had been "stolen" from Donald Trump.

 Personal life

 Ivey has been married and divorced twice, and has no children.
 Her first marriage was to Ben LaRavia; they became engaged while studying at Auburn University.

 Ivey is a member of First Baptist Church in Montgomery.
+She is also a member of the Daughters of the American Revolution.

 In 2019, Ivey was diagnosed with lung cancer.
-She received an outpatient treatment at the University of Alabama at Birmingham on September 20, 2019.
+She received outpatient treatment at the University of Alabama at Birmingham on September 20, 2019.
 She said, "I am confident of God’s plan and purpose for my life."
 Ivey was declared cancer-free in January 2020.
 The cancer was Stage I and responded well to radiation treatment.

+In 2021, Ivey received an honorary Doctor of Letters from Jacksonville State University.